 These stock photo sites offer thousands of royalty-free images that you can use on your website without having to pay licensing fees.
 Some of these sites offer various categories, including animals, nature, architecture, sports, travel, business, and many others.

-On-Page SEO refers to the process of optimizing a web page for a search engine.
-It includes keywords, meta tags, internal linking, title tag, alt text, etc. Ensure that all the pages on your site contain unique, keyword-rich content.
+On-Page SEO refers to the process of optimizing a web page for search engines.
+It includes keywords, meta tags, internal linking, title tags, alt text, etc. Ensure that all the pages on your site contain unique, keyword-rich content.

-You can use the Yoast SEO tool for WordPress to optimize your content.
+You can use the Yoast SEO tool for WordPress to optimize your content for On-Page-SEO.
 With this, you can generate an XML sitemap to submit to Google Search Console.